culturing/poems/Poems/Longing.md

 The shadows curse my eyes.
 The scars run deep.
 They run at least to bone.

-And though thunder grants atonement,
+Although thunder grants atonement,
-Always questions come from other skies.
+Questions always come from other skies.
 I long for things I've never known,

 And candles burn and scholars moan